Singhpuria Misl

-Events
+History

-Nawab Kapur Singh fought many battles.
+The misl was founded by Jats.
+Nawab Kapur Singh, a leader of the misl and its founder, fought many battles.
 The Battle of Sirhind (1764) was a turning point of Singhpuria Misl.
 After the fall of Sirhind a considerable portion of present-day Rupnagar District came under the Singhpuria Misl.

 By 1769, the Singpuria Misl had the following territories in its possession:- Some parts of the districts of Jalandhar and Hoshiarpur in Doaba, Kharparkheri and Singhpura in Bari-Doab and Abhar, Adampur, Chhat, Banoor, Manauli Ghanauli, Bharatgarh, Kandhola, Chooni, Machhli Bhareli, Banga, Bela, Attal Garh and some other places in the province of Sirhind.

+Territory

+The misl originated from Faizalpur near Amritsar.
+The Faizulpuria Misl controlled areas along the right-bank of the Beas river and on both banks of the Sutlej, controlling settlements such as Ludhiana, Jalandar, Nurpur, and northwestern Ambala.
+They Faizulpurias held territory in the Jalandhar Doab and accepted tributes from the Delhi region.